swvanderlaan/qklearn/README.md

 execute_experiment_kfold("path/to/my/config.txt", p)
 ```

-Training and Validation results are reported per fold, in each fold's folder  `ML_RESULTS_[EXPERIMENT_NAME].csv`, so as to be collected and combined later on:
+Training and Validation results are reported per fold, in each fold's folder, named `ML_RESULTS_[EXPERIMENT_NAME].csv`, so as to be collected and combined later on.
-e.g.
+An example CSV result file:
 ```csv
 fold,train_error,validation_error
 fold0,0.035114868377720494,0.0351148683777205